simp/pupmod-simp-simpkv/REFERENCE.md

 Raises:
 * `ArgumentError` If the key or merged backend config is invalid
-* `LoadError` If the libkv adapter cannot be loaded
+* `LoadError` If the simpkv adapter cannot be loaded
 * `RuntimeError` If the backend operation fails, unless 'softfail' is `true` in the merged backend options.

 ##### Examples